Derecho-Project/sospdemo/README.md

 Then, you should see the binary `build/src/sospdemo` is built.
 This binary includes both the client and server.

 ## Run the demo
-We pre-deployed a demo setup with four Derecho nodes (two function tier nodes and two categorizer tier nodes) running on your local host.
-The folders `test/n0` to `test/n3` contain the configuration for node id 0-3 respectively.
-Start by opening four terminals and `cd` to each of those configuration folders (tip: `tmux` or `screen` helps a lot).
+We pre-deployed a demo setup with N Derecho nodes (half function tier nodes and half categorizer tier nodes) running on your local host.
+The folders `test-N-nodes/n?` contain the configuration for node id 0 through N-1.
+We've created this directory structure for 2, 4, and 6 nodes.
+As Derecho can be somewhat resource-intensive, we recommend starting with the 2 node case.
+Start by opening N terminals and `cd` to each of those configuration folders (tip: `tmux` or `screen` helps a lot).
 To start the service, run the following command in each of the terminals:
 ```
-$ ../build/src/sospdemo server
+$ ../../build/src/sospdemo server
 ```
 This command will start a Derecho node in either the function or the categorizer tier, depending on the configuration.
 Once all nodes have started, the group is active and you should see the following outputs.